 - increase support for access to systems and services which enable women and men to improve their reproductive health care options

-Senator Mehreen Faruqi and Lisa Chesters MP are the current co-chairs of the APGPD, with secretariat support from Family Planning Australia and funding from UNFPA.
+Lisa Chesters MP, Senator Mehreen Faruqi and Dr Monique Ryan MP are the current co-chairs of the APGPD, with secretariat support from Family Planning Australia and funding from UNFPA.
 The Sexual and Reproductive Health and Rights Consortium also supports the APGPD.